 Senior researcher (tenured)

-Systems Engineering and Intelligent Network Operations, Department of Urban Water Management
+Systems Transformation and Intelligent Network Operations, Department of Urban Water Management

 Scopus author ID: 34870089600

 My research involves the development of new methods to improve urban hydrology/ hydraulic modelling accuracy, taking advantage of newly available data resources: (i) identify urban water systems features (e.g. sewer inlets and manholes) from aerial imagery obtained using Unmanned Aerial Vehicles (UAVs), and (ii) estimate flow velocity and surface water depth from videos acquired from urban surveillance cameras and social media images, respectively.